rideau-info.com

 It was By’s vision, intelligence, leadership, drive and hands-on work that took the Rideau Canal project to its successful conclusion.
 So he fully deserves to be singled out.

-The accolades to By really didn’t start to appear until the 20th century.
+The accolades to Colonel By really didn’t start to appear until the 20th century.
 In fact, in 1855, an accolade of sorts, the name of the community he founded, Bytown, was changed to Ottawa.
 Even his house, which might have stood as a remembrance, burned down in 1848.
-The house sat on what used to be called Colonel’s Hill, but when a park was established many years later, it took the name Majors Hill Park, after the second and third occupants of the house, Major Bolton and Major Thompson.
+That house sat on what used to be called Colonel’s Hill, but when a park was established many years later, it took the name Major’s Hill Park, after Major Daniel Bolton who lived in the house from 1832 to 1843.

-But in the 20th century, public recognition of By finally started to happen.
+But in the 20th century, public recognition of Colonel By finally started to happen.

 First Monument to Colonel By